cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/request.md

 <Aside>

-`request.cf` is not available in the Cloudflare Workers dashboard or Playground preview editor.
+The `request.cf` object is not available in the Cloudflare Workers dashboard or Playground preview editor.

 </Aside>